Recidiviz/pulse-dashboard/README.md

 ### Running the BackEnd application locally

-To run the backend locally, you will need to run it in demo mode.
+To hit the backend API directly from localhost, you will need to run it in demo mode, which will fetch data files from the `server/core/demo_data` directory.
 This can be done with the following yarn script:

 `yarn server:demo`

+You can also run the backend locally to point to the GCS bucket (you may want to do this if you want to view the server and frontend logs separately):

+`yarn server:dev`

-This will start both the API Express server on port `3001` and the Redis server on port `6379`, and will fetch data files from the `server/core/demo_data` directory.
+This will start both the API Express server on port `3001` and the Redis server on port `6379`.
+You could start the frontend server separately using `yarn spa`.

 ### Running the FrontEnd application locally